CobayaSampler/cobaya/docs/run_job.rst

    :language: shell

 Here each word in {} braces is replaced with a value taken (or computed) from your cobaya-run-script arguments.
-The ##RUN line specified the actual command.
+The ##RUN line specifies the actual command.
 If you run more than one run per job, this may be used multiple times in the generated script file.

 The lines starting ## are used to define default settings for jobs, in this case 4 chains each running with 4 cores each (this does not use a complete NERSC node).

+You can see some `sample templates <https://github.com/CobayaSampler/cobaya/tree/master/cobaya/grid_tools/script_templates>`_ for different grid management systems.

 The available placeholder variables are: